boxuk/obscura/README.markdown

     // handle error
 }

-// Resize foo.jpg to 200 pixels high and mount onto a 250x250 black background, convert to GIF and output to 'bar.gif'
+// Resize foo.jpg to 200 pixels high and mount onto a 250x250 black background, convert to GIF and save as 'bar.gif'

 $config = new Config();